 A study of financial decision-making in the setting of the firm, including its relationships with financial markets and institutions.
-(Prerequisite: GCF300 Managerial Accounting.)
+(Background preparation: six credit hours in economics.
+Prerequisite: GCF300 Managerial Accounting.)

+GCF321

-GCF321 Multinational Corporate Finance
+Multinational Corporate Finance

 A study of problems of financing and reporting international operations with particular emphasis upon evaluation of risk, and strategies of funding in international monetary relationships.
 (Prerequisite: GCF320 Financial Management.)